itrus/bash-scripts-NGS/RNA-seq/readme.md

 There are two R scripts in the pipeline.
 The first script has one parameter that may be edited: reference genome used for the whole analysis.
 In the second script, adjustments will depend on experimental factors/treatments taken into analysis.

 ## 2 PREREQUISITES
-You will need a Linux machine for data preprocessing.
+You will need a Linux machine for data preprocessing (preferrably Ubuntu-based one).
 Final analysis is done in the R environment (R-Studio) in Windows or Linux.
 Run all commands in the console/terminal/shell (Show Applications button in the lowest left corner > Search for “Terminal” or “Konsole”).
 Configure your Linux shell.
 Go to the Terminal preferences > Unnamed profile > Scrolling > Remove the checkmark from “Limit scrollback to ...”.
 For running each command, you need to enter the proper directory.
 For example, if you need to use the directory /home/ngs1/temporary.
 To enter it with terminal, execute the following command:
 ```